christc4/websites-2024/video.avsbq.org/scripts/maltron.md

 oh and flips this around its made in england, and thats one of the major reasons i bought this -

 TALK ABOUT THOE THUMB CLUSTRE MORE
+Also I really really want to rest my elbow on this but IM worried iin the long run itll dawmage or put too much stress on its structural integrity
+,